caltechlibrary/cold/README.md

 Requirements
 ------------

-- Newt >= 0.0.8
-- Dataset >= 2.2.13 (using SQL JSON storage) and PostgreSQL >= 16
+- Dataset >= 2.2.15 (using SQL JSON storage) and PostgreSQL >= 16
 - To build the UI and compile the assets needed by **cold**
   - GNU Make
   - [Pandoc](https://pandoc.org) >= 3 (to build documentation and man page)
   - A text editor (e.g. Zed, VSCode, micro, nano, vi, emacs ...)
-- A front end web server with SSO or Basic Auth support
+- A front end web server with SSO or Basic Auth (e.g. during development) support
-- A web browser with JavaScript support
+- A web browser with JavaScript support enabled

 Recommended
 -----------